JacobTews/JacobTews/README.md

 ## <img src="https://raw.githubusercontent.com/syedareehaquasar/syedareehaquasar/master/gifs/Hi.gif" alt="waving hand" width="30px" height="30px"/> Hi!
 I'm Jacob, and I am on a journey to understand the world through its data! :bowtie:
 <br/>

-I am turning the page to a new chapter of my life, diving wholeheartedly into a pivot to **data science**, \
+I am turning the page to a new chapter of my life, diving wholeheartedly into a pivot to **data analytics** and **analytics engineering**, \
 after more than a decade as a university music professor and orchestra conductor.
 <br/>
 <br/>
 <br/>
-I bring tools from my current career, like
+I bring tools from my previous career, like
 - clear communication,
 - creative problem-solving,
 - considerate collaboration, and